Table of contents

 Optimization of production in a small company

 Production planning represents the core of the manufacturing process.
 Production planning aims to organize the resources needed in managing production costs, time, and labour in manufacturing operations.
 Nowadays, more and more products have similar technological characteristics, so competitiveness in the market depends not on how unique they are but instead on effectively their production is organized.
-Companies that produce sophisticated goods, according to clients guidelines, for individual orders or as series production often face problems and have to compromise between customer needs, the complexity of the production process and effectiveness.
+According to clients’ guidelines, companies that produce worldly goods for individual orders or as series production often face problems and compromises between customer needs, the complexity of the production process, and effectiveness.
 That’s why optimization of production planning is essential, and many companies search for the best strategy to implement.